An American Cincinnatus

 Shortly before what would be the first important test for the newly named United States Army, Washington dismissed his generals and laid aside the maps of defenses and enemy positions, taking several precious hours to pen a ten-page letter to his estate in Virginia at Mount Vernon.
 (From George Washington to Lund Washington, 19 August 1776) He wrote to his steward and cousin Lund Washington, insisting that tulip poplar, locust, apple and dogwood trees should be planted "pretty thick," and "interspersed with greens such as holly pine and cedar."
 Rather than explaining troop positions and supply lines, Washington takes pains to discuss where flowering shrubs such as rhododendrons should be placed, as well as details about fencing to protect the plantings from horses that may trample them.
 All of these trees, he instructed, must be gathered and transplanted from his own woods around Mount Vernon, for that forest would supply all the planting stock that was needed.
 He was designing an extensive rural pleasure grove on the very eve of war.

-Washington's correspondence also expressed some ideals of farming we can trace back to the ancient world such as austerity: He called Mount Vernon--- a house with 10 outbuildings, 80 servants and 300 slaves on just under 3000 acres overlooking a majestic bend of the Potomac River--- "my rural Cottage, where homely fare & a cordial reception shall be substituted for delicacies & costly living."
+Washington's correspondence also expressed some ideals of farming we can trace back to the ancient world such as austerity: He called Mount Vernon--- a house with 10 outbuildings, 80 servants and 300 men, women and children enslaved on just under 3000 acres overlooking a majestic bend of the Potomac River--- "my rural Cottage, where homely fare & a cordial reception shall be substituted for delicacies & costly living."

 Washington often expressed admiration of farm life: